Estimated Reading Time: 5 Minutes

-Instagram: To report fake accounts and those created in your name, click here.
+Instagram: To report fake accounts on Instagram and those created in your name, click here.

-LinkedIn: To report fake accounts and those created in your name, click here.
+LinkedIn: To report fake accounts on LinkedIn and those created in your name, click here.

-Snapchat: To report safety concerns, visit this page.
+Snapchat: To report safety concerns on Snapchat, visit this page.

-TikTok: To report a problem, click here to review the various types of issues and how to resolve them.
+TikTok: To report a problem on TikTok, click here to review the various types of issues and how to resolve them.

-YouTube: To report inappropriate content and/or impersonation, click here.
+YouTube: To report inappropriate content and/or impersonations on YoutTube, click here.